cneralich/tfe-tfc-migration-tool/README.md

 | **TFC Trial**      |     X    |    X     |       X        |       X      |     X     |      X     |  X  |
 | **TFC Legacy**     |     X    |    X     |       X        |       X      |     X     |      X     |  X  |
 | **TFE**            |     X    |    X     |       X        |       X      |     X     |      X     |  X  |

+For additional background on this tool, as well as a complete step-by-step guide, a companion article can be found [here](https://medium.com/hashicorp-engineering/the-power-of-the-terraform-api-how-to-easily-migrate-any-data-between-enterprise-and-cloud-596e7023eb7f).

 If you're trying to migrate from one TFE installation to another TFE installation, use the [backup-restore functionality](https://www.terraform.io/docs/enterprise/admin/backup-restore.html), not this tool.